kakopappa/idf_esp32_platformio_websocket_example/README.md

-# idf_esp32_platformio_websocket_example
+# esp32 idf platformio websocket example

-I could not find library to connect to my websocket server using PlatformIO IDF library.
-So I copied the esp_websocket_client.c and esp_websocket_client.h from IDF and made one.
+I could not find library to connect to my websocket server using PlatformIO when I used IDF framework.
+So I copied the esp_websocket_client.c and esp_websocket_client.h from IDF components and made one.

+here is the nodejs server code

 ```
-here is the nodejs server code

 const WebSocket = require('ws');